-Restoring backups with BlackBerry Desktop Manager, can, on occasion be slightly problematic under certain circumstances.
+Restoring backups with BlackBerry Desktop Manager can -- on occasion -- be slightly problematic.
 For instance, a common issue that can arise when restoring data in BBDM is when some data options are no longer available for users to select, even if the data has been backed up.

 Top reasons why a BlackBerry backup might not restore via BBDM

 - The BlackBerry is configured for wireless synchronization, and this prevents the data from being updated in the backup.
 Read how to turn off wireless synchronization on your BlackBerry and how to delete the Desktop [SYNC] service book.

 - The BlackBerry backup data might be corrupt, and cannot be accessed by the BlackBerry Desktop Manager.
 This is probably the worst it can get restoring wise.
 Using BlackBerry Backup Extractor gives you an indication of the data that is recoverable, it's extremely unlikely a corrupt backup will be restored.
 But the data can still, in most cases, be extracted where it is available.

 - The Desktop [SYNC] service bookmarks the databases as read-only, preventing the data from being backed up or restored using a cable and BlackBerry Desktop Software.